gamblevore/speedie/Documentation/OptimisationTricks.md

         .CloseVars(OldState)

 `ProcessLine()` is recursive.
 That is: it calls other functions that can call back into `ProcessArgument()`.
 Best thing here... is that I don't even allocate any objects for my stack.
 The saved info takes only one register!

 ### Avoid Overly Dynamic Code

+Virtual functions are quite slower than normal functions.

-This is kind of natural in speedie anyhow, as virtual functions don't "just come naturally" like in C++ or Python.
-You have to explicitly declare them.
-But if you don't need them, don't use them.
+But avoiding them, is kind of natural in speedie anyhow, as virtual functions don't "just come naturally" like in Java or Python.
+They are explicit, both in declaration and in calling.

+Explicit because you have to define it as "virtual" instead of "function", and in calling because all virtuals are called like this: `__func__()`.

     function OverComplex (|MyType| A)
         A.__DoSomething__              // a virtual function